 It is simultaneously easier and harder than we all thought it would be.
 Most of us are having small wins and big fails every single hour.
 Most of us have a kid or two who “gets it” and at least one who refuses to play along.

-Most of us are having moments of connection and togetherness we will never forget, mixed with moments of anger we wish we could take back.
+Most of us have moments of connection and togetherness we will never forget, mixed with moments of anger we wish we could take back.
 Most of us are being better parents than we ever thought possible about half the time, and spend the other half wondering how the one hour of screen time turned so quickly into three.

 Then let’s add working from home into this mix.
 How do we get it all done?
 Are we spending enough energy and time into one area or another?
 Oh yeah – we also have to clean our houses and make meals/snacks for our families.

-I don’t know about all of you, but some mornings I wake up with such short term goals in mind:
+I don’t know about all of you, but some mornings I wake up with such short-term goals in mind:

 Start 14-day FREE #StayAtHome offer!

 We want to want to slow down and make changes, but we kinda liked that easy, hurried life that now seems so far away.
-The idea that we are not enough, will never be enough, is once again rearing its ugly head as we look at all the awesome free offerings we are not taking advantage of, and at the sub-par school work that is only partially finished.
+The idea that we are not enough, that we’ll never be enough, is once again rearing its ugly head as we look at all the awesome free offerings we are not taking advantage of, and at the sub-par school work that is only partially finished.
 And boy, do we miss our village.
 We had just gotten comfortable with letting them fill in our gaps, and now they are suddenly gone.

 What I want you all to remember that it is ok.
 If your child had more screen time than normal today, it’s not going to damage them.
 We all have those days.
-If you need a minute or an hour or even a day, that’s okay too.
+If you need a minute, or an hour, or even a day, that’s okay too.
 I know I do.
-I need to workout for 45 minutes a day and have “me” time to be a good mom.
-I’m more patient, caring and understanding when I have that time.
+I need to work out for 45 minutes a day and have “me” time to be a good mom.
+I’m more patient, caring, and understanding when I have that time.
 DON’T FEEL GUILTY FOR THAT!